Superchips

 Superchips Ltd was a British company specialising in electronic engine tuning of cars.
 It was established in 1977 by Peter Wales as P.J.
 Detection Techniques, and was renamed Superchips in 1991.
-The company is based in Milton Keynes, and has dealers of its products worldwide.
+The company was based in Buckingham, and has dealers of its products worldwide.
+The company went into administration in March 2020 at the start of the pandemic and was purchased by Octopus Automotive Ltd who also owned the largest mobile remapping company in the UK; Remap Kings.
+Both companies, Remap Kings and Superchips were then acquired in April 2025 by SGL Holdings Limited for an undisclosed amount.